chef/chef-foundation/docs/chef-16-support.md

 ## Motivation

-With the continious releases and updates to [Chef](https://github.com/chef/chef) and [Chef Foundation](https://github.com/chef/chef-foundation), the goal is to provide continued support for previous major versions of Chef Foundation.
-This document outlines the steps that were taken to backport and maintain Chef major version 16, while being concious of the CVE's present and using appropiate dependency versions to mitigate them and providing continious support when new CVE's are discovered.
+With the continuous releases and updates to [Chef](https://github.com/chef/chef) and [Chef Foundation](https://github.com/chef/chef-foundation), the goal is to provide long-term support for 2 previous major versions of Chef Foundation.
+This document outlines the steps that were taken to backport and maintain Chef major version 16, while being conscious of the CVE's present and using appropriate dependency versions to mitigate them and providing continuous support when new CVE's are discovered.

 ## Backport Steps Taken